silksil/NOTES-CHEATSHEET/server/databases/mongooDB/testing/read-record.md

 The tests below test two cases:
 - `.find` = Whether we can find someone or multiple records based on certain properties.
-Returns an array
+Returns an array.
 - `.findOne` = Whether we can find a particular record, e.g. find someone based on a _id.

 ```js